dansalomon2015/delivrix-backend/README.md

-# Ecommerce - Delivry NodeJS / TypeScript Saas
+# Delivrix Backend NodeJS / TypeScript Saas

-This project contains a minimal starter for Node.js project with Typescript, ESLint and Prettier
+This project is Node.js project with Typescript and Prettier.

 ## Prerequisites